liquidboy/LinqToTwitter/ReadMe.md

 **** jose's update

-Purely to get the library working in a UAP demo
+Purely to get the library working in a Universal Application (UAP) on the Universap Windows Platform (UWP) demo

 To use: